10 Science-Backed Mental Hacks to Lose More Weight

-Dare we ask how your New Year’s resolutions have been going?
-If you’re starting to fall off the treadmill track, it might be time to call in some reinforcement.
+Dare we ask how your weight-loss goals have been going?
+If you're starting to fall off the treadmill track, it might be time to call in some reinforcement.
+And hey, it happens to the best of us!
+But we're here to help get you back on track and remind you that reaching those goals isn't just physical, but mental, too.

-These 10 science-backed ways will hoist you up by your sports bra straps (or tank top) and snap you right back into your routine.
-And once you reach your goal, employ these 25 Ways To Reward Your Weight Loss!!
+So we turned to science to uncover some very crucial science-backed ways to get you to lose more weight.
+These tips will hoist you up by your sports bra straps (or tank top) and snap you right back into your routine.
+And if you're looking for more motivation to get you to reach your goal, check out these 15 Underrated Weight Loss Tips That Actually Work.

-If you’ve taped a photo of a thin model in your pantry to stop yourself from grabbing a cookie or you’re obsessed with before-and-after photos, you could be sabotaging your own weight-loss goals.
-Women who were given weight loss diaries with a skinny model on the front and every page didn’t lose weight; in some cases, they actually gained pounds, according to a December 2012 study published in the International Journal of Research in Marketing.
-Meanwhile, the women who had neutral images on their journals and didn’t see the skinny model photos lost weight.
-If you journal (and weight loss experts say you should!), don’t miss these 10 Tips for Keeping a Food Journal for Weight Loss.
+If you've taped a photo of a thin model in your pantry to stop yourself from grabbing a cookie or you're obsessed with before-and-after photos and are only following models on Instagram, you could be sabotaging your own weight-loss goals.
+Women who were given weight loss diaries with a skinny model on the front and every page didn't lose weight; in some cases, they actually gained pounds, according to a December 2012 study published in the International Journal of Research in Marketing.
+Meanwhile, the women who had neutral images on their journals and didn't see the skinny model photos lost weight.
+If you journal (and weight loss experts say you should!), don't miss these 10 Tips for Keeping a Food Journal for Weight Loss.

 Put Your Money on it